jdegand/link-sharing-app-frontend/README.md

 - Using a signal for authentication state is a [new strategy](https://www.youtube.com/watch?v=R8a8ituFkls).
 See this [video](https://www.youtube.com/watch?v=foUS5JlDlCs) for how signals and RxJs can work together for authentication.
 - An implementation choice between including the profile image inside the other form or having the image inside another form.
 If it is separate, you would potentially need to make multiple api requests for the preview page.
 - Primeng file upload doesn't appear to need to be inside a form.
 You can complete the upload with an async function or use the `url` action.
 - `computed` menubar fragments can be missing on navigation.
 I can use `visible` to have the links add when the fragment is available.
+I would have no routes visible, as I wanted to add a fragment to every route I have.
-- I don't think the fragments are `recomputed` inside the computed signal.
+- I don't think the fragments are `recomputed` inside `computed` or `effect`.
 See this [Stack Overflow](https://stackoverflow.com/questions/76312588/angular-effects-and-conditional-use-of-signals).
 - When you first login from the realworld api, the response doesn't have an `id`.
 I changed the fragment to `username`.
 The fragment is missing on the `links` page only (the first navigation).
+It doesn't matter what route you navigate to, the fragment will not be added to *any* route on first navigation.
+I guess I need to read the signal inside the submit functions and add the user `id` to the payload.
+I can use fragment on other routes.
+- I may replace my use of signals for auth state and use an Observable approach instead.
+- I could try to localize the menubars on each page again.

 ## Continued Development